sk97045/booknotes/system-design/system-design-interview/chapter09 - Design a URL Shortener/README.md

 | Collision is possible and needs to be resolved.                                               | Collision is not possible because ID is unique.                                                                                      |
 | It’s not possible to figure out the next available short URL because it doesn’t depend on ID. | It is easy to figure out what is the next available short URL if ID increments by 1 for a new entry.
 This can be a security concern. |

+## Optimization:

+In order to avoid the hash collisions, another approach is we can try to pre-populate the database with all the possible hash combinations.
+Assuming 2 Trillion Urls => 2 Trillion * 1 byte/char * 8 char = 16 TB which is not very much.

+And then take a lock on the hash in the database, so at a time only one longURL will be able to get a hash, the second query by another longURL to the same hash is going to fail because of the lock qcquired by the first call.
+So, the second call is going to look for another hash, say X + 1.

 ## Scaling and Distributed nature:
   * Single(preferred)/Multi Leader: If it is multi leader there is a possibility that two clients can get the same hash key on different machines, so we will use single leader.
 Even if you use Redis for better performance still the same problem of hash collision exists.